risingwavelabs/risingwave-tutorials/docs/basics/lookup.md

 # Ad-hoc Queries and Visualization

 Like traditional databases, RisingWave can store data and allow users to perform ad-hoc queries on it.
-However, it's important to note that the _source_ in RisingWave does not persist data, and therefore cannot be directly queried ad-hoc by users.
+However, it's important to note that the _source_ in RisingWave does not persist data, and RisingWave does not support directly quering the _source_, unless it's from Kafka.
 The main reason relates to data ownership, data consistency, and performance issues.
 Interested readers can refer to the discussion in [previous article](../basics/ingestion).

 | Functions | Tables | Sources | Materialized Views |
 | :: | :: | :: | :: |